dwp/govuk-casa/views/casa/components/radios/README.md

 ref: https://design-system.service.gov.uk/components/error-summary/

 The error summary link must set focus on the first radio in the group.
 Unless you have specified an explicit `id` for the first item in the list, this macro will explicitly set that `id` to `f-<name>`, e.g. `f-preferences` in order for links from the error summary to work as expected.

+## Google Tag Manager

+The following attributes will be attached to each `<input>` option by default:

+* `data-ga-question`: Holds the fieldset legend's content
+* `data-ga-answer`: Holds the specific answer's text/html value